Declawing Your Cat: A Potentially Sh***y Situation

 Declawing and Litter Box Problems

 During this time, two things can happen: First, cats may get litter stuck in their fresh wounds from the declaw procedure.
 This can irritate the wounds and lead to increased pain.
 Cats may become obsessive and try to mutilate their paws to stop the pain, making the problem worse.
-As it comes from when the cat steps into the box, they may develop an association with the pain and the litter box.
+As it comes from when the cat steps into the box, they may develop an association between the pain and the litter box.

-Second, even if they don’t get litter directly in their wounds, walking on the fresh wounds can result in pain.
+Second, even if they don’t get litter directly in their wounds, walking on the fresh wounds can cause pain.
 Depending on how the cat has to get into the litter box, they may experience pain as they step into the box.
 Once again, this may result in association with pain and the litter box.

 A Lasting Negative Association